turingschool/curriculum/tutorials/auth/local_authentication.markdown

 #### Add Route for Special Confirmation

-First let's alter the devise route in `config/routes.rb` to override the controller that is used for confirming a user's account:
+Next, alter the devise route in `config/routes.rb` to override the controller that is used for confirming a user's account:

 ```ruby
 devise_for :users, :controllers => { :confirmations => "confirmations" } do